jestjs/jest/docs/API.md

 })
 ```

+This matcher also accepts a string, which it converts to a RegExp.

 ### `.toMatchSnapshot()`

 This ensures that a React component matches the most recent snapshot.
 Check out [the React + Jest tutorial](https://facebook.github.io/jest/docs/tutorial-react.html) for more information on snapshot testing.